mtnoronha/vue2-tiptap-tinymce/README.md

 # Design

 - TipTap we have to code everything
-- Simple as declaring a string
+- TinyMCE is simple as declaring a string

 # Responsiveness

 - TipTap we have to code everything
-- Tiny out-of-the-box
+- TinyMCE out-of-the-box

 # Integration with Vue

 - With TipTap we need to use [3rd party components](https://github.com/Leecason/element-tiptap) or create one ourself.

 - With TinyMCE we have an [Official Vue Integration](https://github.com/tinymce/tinymce-vue).

 # Paste formatted documents (like word etc)